-Mary Dougherty became director of UMass Press in July of 2014.
-Before coming to UMass, she was the publisher for history at Bedford/St. Martin’s in Boston.
+Mary Dougherty became the third director of UMass Press 2014.
+Before coming to UMass, she worked at both Bedford/St. Martin’s and Houghton Mifflin in Boston.
 She earned a PhD in American literature from Rutgers.

 Editor in Chief

 Matt Becker started at UMass Press in 2015.
 He was previously senior acquisitions editor at the University of Nevada Press and also worked at Wayne State University Press and the Minnesota Historical Society Press.
 He holds a PhD in American studies from the University of Minnesota.

 Matt is interested in acquiring scholarly manuscripts in all areas of American history and society, including those with an interdisciplinary or transnational approach, especially projects that deal with social justice and equity.
 He also acquires regional trade titles on New England topics.
 He is the in-house editor for the series Activist Studies of Science and Technology, African American Intellectual History, Childhoods: Interdisciplinary Perspectives on Children and Youth, Culture and Politics in the Cold War and Beyond, Journalism and Democracy, Public History in Historical Perspective, and Veterans.
 With all of his projects, he seeks authors who can write in a style accessible to a wide readership.

 Brian Halley has long been interested in interdisciplinary work that stretches across multiple humanities fields, and possibly beyond.
 At the Press, Brian manages the series American Popular Music; Studies in Print Culture and the History of the Book; Environmental History of the Northeast; Page and Screen; and Native Americans of the Northeast.
 In addition, Brian co-edits the African-American Intellectual History series and acquires in the fields of gender and sexuality studies, environmental studies, and studies in race and ethnicity.
 A longtime Boston resident, he is also interested in urban studies and books about the Boston region.